 The leader switched throughout the first practice session of the Moto2 class at the Circuit of the Americas in Austin, Texas.

-Dynavolt Intact GP rider Jonas Folger was the first to break the 2:11 barrier with after fifteen minutes with 210.808.
-With just over twenty-two minutes left, Ajo Motorsport rider Johann Zarco went quickest with a time of 2:10.590.
+Dynavolt Intact GP rider Jonas Folger was the first to break the 2:11 barrier with after 15 minutes with 2:10.808.
+With just over 22 minutes left, Ajo Motorsport rider Johann Zarco went quickest with a time of 2:10.590.
 A lot of other riders were able to beat their own personal best but not contend for the lead time.

 Big slide for Lowes who tried to keep it going